 5. Don’t use ranges, ovens, grills, or clothes dryers for heating.

 These things shouldn’t be used to heat the home.
 They give off carbon monoxide, and by running them for heat you increase your exposure.
+Make sure that you brush up on your grilling safety.

 6. Install CO detectors.